 - Permanent residency applications can take up to two years to finalise.
 Naturally this will massively impact your planning and personal timelines.

 - Even more important – we are anxiously awaiting draft legislation around permanent residency becoming official.
-The original date for this to happen was February.
+The original date for this to happen was February 2019.
 The draft legislation, as proposed in the 2017 White Paper, proposed that permanent residency is replaced with a long-term residence visa.
-Based on past events, it is likely that the draft legislation will only be signed into law after President Cyril Ramaphosa has reshuffled his cabinet and appointed new ministers.

 The next steps

-The step we suggest you take next is an eligibility assessment done by an experienced immigration consultant.
-By doing so, you’ll know for certain if you meet all of the requirements for your intended activity in South Africa and thus are eligible to become a resident of our vibrant country.
+It’s crucial to take an immigration assessment before continuing.
+Such an assessment will determine if you meet all of the requirements for your intended activity in South Africa.
+Consequently, also if you’re eligible to become a resident of our vibrant country.

-If your assessment has a positive outcome, you’ll be able to proceed with your visa or permit application.
-This when the real work starts!
+If your assessment is positive, you’ll be able to proceed with your residency application.
+This is when the real work starts!
 It’s during this stage that you’ll gather all documents and supporting evidence to submit with your application.

 After submission, all you can do is wait.
 Remember that permanent residency applications can take up to two years, so waiting is unfortunately also part of becoming a resident of South Africa!